adblockplus/adblockplus/README.md

 a) To run the end-to-end tests locally, the [unpacked development builds](#building-the-extension) of the extension should be generated.
 After generating the required extension builds for Chrome, and Firefox,

-* Run the test:end-to-end-local npm script `npm run test:end-to-end-local`
+* Run the test:end-to-end-local npm script `npm run test:end-to-end-local` or `npm run test:end-to-end-local-mv3`

 **NOTE**: If you only want to execute a single test file, you can replace the value of the `specs` constant in the [local-test.conf.js](https://gitlab.com/adblockinc/ext/adblockplus/adblockplus/-/blob/next/test/end-to-end/local-test.conf.js?ref_type=heads#L26) to an array containing only the [path](https://gitlab.com/adblockinc/ext/adblockplus/adblockplus/-/tree/next/test/end-to-end/tests) to the test(s) you want to run